MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 about a specific language and framework.
 You’re paying for the benefit of not getting stuck for too long on things that aren’t that important for your learning in this moment.
 And also for curriculum.

+Another way they function is that they hold a substantial wager that you make on yourself succeeding.
+Once you've paid them

 As much as they try to market their programs as no-brainer money back decisions, deciding to enroll in a bootcamp at its heart is a cold,